clef-men/article_tmc/popl25-author-response.md

 methology.

-Iris offers plenty of excellent tools to establish *unary* properties of a program -- it does not crash.
+Iris offers plenty of excellent tools to establish *unary* properties of a program -- e.g., the program does not crash.
 But so far, it remains a black art to design a *binary* program logic in Iris -- that can use Iris propositions in its proof rules; proving the soundness and adequacy of those program logics requires a deep Iris expertise.

-The approach we follow is to justify those binary program logics using a simulation relation internal to Iris, and then separately prove this simulation adequate.
+The approach we follow is to justify those binary program logics using a simulation relation that is internal to Iris, and then separately prove this simulation adequate.
 Defining the simulation and proving it adequate does require a lot of Iris expertise, but this can be done once, and then many program logics for different languages can be justified using it.
-In an ideal picture, Iris experts would define powerful/convenient notions of simulation, programming language verifiers would define language-specific program logics on top of it, and authors of program transformations would use those programs logics to verify their transformations.
+In an ideal picture, Iris experts would define powerful/convenient notions of simulation, programming language verifiers would define language-specific program logics on top of them, and authors of program transformations would use those programs logics to verify their transformations.